studentinsights/studentinsights/scripts/aws/README.md

 #### Serving assets from the CloudFront CDN
 Instead of serving assets from Rails instances, you can upload them to an S3 bucket and use CloudFront to serve them from a CDN.
 This helps reduce latency for requests for assets.

-First, create a new S3 bucket for these asset in the AWS S3 UI (eg., 'somerville-teacher-tool-cdn').
+First, create a new S3 bucket for these asset in the AWS S3 UI (eg., 'cdn-somerville-teacher-tool').
 Set the bucket policy so that public users are only able to make GET requests for individual objects:

 ```
 {